 Special characters ( !@#$%^&*()_-+=)

-Re-enter Password: enter the password again to ensure that a correct password is entered.
+Re-enter Password: re-enter the password to make sure the password is entered correctly.

-Note: you can add the additional information relevant to this account for the convinience of follow-up account management.
+Note: you can add the additional information relevant to this account for the convenience of follow-up account management.
 A maximum of 256 characters can be entered.

-Select Database Management in the left navigation bar to visit the Database Management page.
+Select Database Management in the left-side navigation pane to visit the Database Management page.

 Supported Character Set: refers to the supported character set of the database.
-You can select utf8, gbk, latin1, or utf8mb4.
+Select the suitable character set as per your need.

 Authorized Account: you can select an account authorized to access this database.
-If no account has been created, you do not need to set this field.
+Set this field only if the account is created.

-Remarks: you can add the additional information relevant to this database for the convinience of follow-up database management.
+Remarks: enter the additional information relevant to this database, to facilitate the database management for further follow-up.
 A maximum of 256 characters can be entered.